hajajmaor/maor-hajaj-12-02-2021/README.md

 # weather_app

-A Flutter project use to search, mark favorites and view 5-day weather forcast.
+A Flutter project used to search, mark favorites and view 5-day weather forecast.

-The project is using Accuweather api to serve the data.
+The project uses Accuweather api to serve the data.

 ## Screenshots